 Please note that you're only allowed three attempts at passing the test, after which you will have to wait two years before taking the test again.
-To ensure that you are thoroughly prepared for the skills test, please make use of the literacy and numeracy practice tests that are available on the NCTL website and check out the Five Steps to Skills Test Success below.
+To ensure that you are thoroughly prepared for the skills test, please make use of the literacy and numeracy practice tests that are available on the NCTL website.

 Please note that the skills tests are only valid for three years prior to registering for the course.

 To find an updated list of Skills Test centres, please visit the Department of Education website.

 You should take the skills tests after applying for a teacher training course.
 You will be asked for proof of application prior to registering for the tests.
 Skills tests must be completed before 31 July 2016.